simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

     - The cfstore_file_t wlocation position defaults to 0, and cannot be set with a seek operation.
 It is updated after writing data to storage.
     - CFSTORE writes the data to NV store.
 The supplied data should be padded to be a multiple of PU size (the minimum write size).
 If not CFSTORE will write only a multiple of PU bytes.
-- Multiple readers/writers can read/write the underlying KV TLV data simulataneously.
+- Multiple readers/writers can read/write the underlying KV TLV data simultaneously.
 Each client maintains  and cfstore_file_t::wlocaton attributes independently of other clients.
 - When the KV is closed the tail is written in the KV commit the data.
 See (3) in the above figure.
-The previous version of the TLV is then invalidated by settin the tail VALID field to the complement of the erase value.
+The previous version of the TLV is then invalidated by setting the tail VALID field to the complement of the erase value.
     - When the client performs a CFSTORE Close() the cfstore_file_t structure is returned to the client/returned to the pool.
 - Once the KV has been closed it may be opened for writing again.
 This will cause a new version of the KV TLV to be present in the delta slot (see (4) in the above figure).

-### Flush Operation
+### <a name="flush-operation"></a> Flush Operation

 The CFSTORE Flush() operation does the following:

-- The current delta slot is commited by writing the tail of the Flash Journal Slot.
+- The current delta slot is committed by writing the tail of the Flash Journal Slot.
 - The oldest snapshot slot is erased in preparation for receiving the new snapshot data.
 - The latest versions of valid KV TLVs are found in the latest snapshot and delta slots.
 A new version is written in the new snapshot so that there will be no deleted TLVs present.
 - The new snapshot flash journal tail will be written, committing the snapshot data.

-### Synchronous Mode of Operation.
+### <a name="synchronous-mode-of-operation"></a> Synchronous Mode of Operation.

 The design supports a synchronous interface implementation.

-### Asynchronous Mode of Operation
+### <a name="asynchronous-mode-of-operation"></a> Asynchronous Mode of Operation

 The design supports an asynchronous interface implementation.
 The asynchronous KV read operation proceeds as follows:

 - On a KV open for read-only access, a KVBUF is attached to the KV file descriptor.
-- The KV is found in the lastest snapshot and the value data read into the KVBUF.
+- The KV is found in the latest snapshot and the value data read into the KVBUF.
 - The delta snapshots subsequent to latest snapshot are searched and applied to the KVBUF to yield the current state of the KV value data.

-### Static SRAM Buffers (KVBUFs)
+### <a name="static-sram-buffers-kvbufs"></a> Static SRAM Buffers (KVBUFs)

 This design has the following implications regarding the SRAM footprint.